alexh2o17/TrueFilm/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [sbt](http://www.scala-sbt.org/) or at least docker with docker-compose (https://www.docker.com/)  installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com),[wget](https://www.gnu.org/software/wget/), [sbt](http://www.scala-sbt.org/) or at least [Docker](https://www.docker.com/) with docker-compose (https://www.docker.com/)  installed on your computer.
 When you installed these software you can start to process data:

 #### 1) Start Postgres
 Start Postgres Database that will contain data and the tool to make query on Database: PgAmdin